dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 Notice, that objects contained in the state each have a `key` assigned with the value `name`.
 You will use the key in the next step.

-Store the new states using the following commands:
+Save a new state object using the following command:

 {{< tabs "HTTP API (Bash)" "HTTP API (PowerShell)">}}
 {{% codetab %}}